-An introduction to and definition of cyber resilience, which offers a more holistic – and evolving – way for digital business continuity despite cyber attacks and other impactful cyber incidents in times that cybersecurity alone isn’t enough anymore.
+An introduction to and definition of cyber resilience, which offers a more holistic – and evolving – way for digital business continuity despite increasing cyber attacks, growing attack surfaces, ever larger digital footprints, broadening third-party networks and other impactful cyber incidents in times that cybersecurity alone isn’t enough anymore.

 In business, as in life, there is always something that can go wrong.
 Knowing threats, risks, or potential disruptions if you prefer that term, is a first step to be able to take measures to prevent and mitigate them while minimizing the impact if they do happen.